FOLLOW US

 Travel on the Mekong River by speedboat and even slow boat can be dangerous, especially when water levels are low and sandbanks may be close to the surface.
 Make sure you travel with a company that provides lifejackets.

 White-water rafting, kayaking, tubing and other water-based activities, including swimming in the Mekong, are dangerous and there have been incidents of drowning and serious injuries.
 Operators may not give the necessary safety advice and you cannot expect warning signs to tell you about currents or rough stretches of water.
 Take great care and check your travel insurance covers you for these activities.
-Make use of buoyancy aids and if none are available reconsider whether you want to take part.
+Make use of buoyancy aids.
+If none are available, reconsider whether you want to take part.

 Transport risks